 |Company Secretary if required: £490|

-Where the proposed activities of a company are to be carried out outside of the Cayman Islands, an Exempted Company may be registered.
+Where the proposed activities of a company are to be carried out outside of the Cayman Islands, an Exempt company may be registered.

-- Exempted Company need not hold an annual general meeting in the islands.
+- Exempt Company need not hold an annual general meeting in the islands.

-- An Exempted Company may alter its Memorandum and Articles of Association without restriction
+- An Exempt Company may alter its Memorandum and Articles of Association without restriction

 - It may issue shares with nominal or no par value